DISASTER RELIEF STORAGE CONTAINERS - HURRICANE, FLOOD AND NATURAL DISASTER RECOVERY

 - Verify Safe Electrical & Gas Connection.
 Verify that the electrical connection is intact and functioning.
 Inspect for any signs of damage.
-In the event that the power does not get been restored to the area, power off the panel box to eliminate risk at the time of power restoration.
+If the power does not get restored to the area, power off the panel box to eliminate risk at the time of power restoration.
 At any sign of threat, contact 911.
-If the cargo container unit is connected to a gas line, have an electrician check the system before turning power on again.
+If the cargo container unit is connected to a gas line, have an electrician check the system before turning the power on again.

 - Flipped or Tossed Containers.
 If a container unit flips over or loses its footing, do not attempt to right it.
 Do not allow anyone to move in or about the unit.
 If possible, line the area with caution tape or red flags and Contact us immediately.